josephsaffron/josephsaffron.github.io/content/meta/rental.md

 ![Basement](/rental/basement.jpg)
 ![Basement](/rental/basement2.jpg)

 Asking $2800 per month, plus utilities, preferably a one year contract, moving to month-to-month lease afterwards.
-A credit check, guarantor, and references and proof of income may also be required.
+A credit check, guarantor, references, rental history, and income or employment verification may also be required.